lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

 ```

 ## NTP parent group
-A ntp parent group is defined such that it contains all the related groups useful for targetting plays to run against for the entire NTP configuration playbook.
+A ntp parent group is defined such that it contains all the related groups useful for targeting plays to run against for the entire NTP configuration playbook.

 [inventory/internal/ntp.yml](./inventory/internal/ntp.yml):
 ```yaml